GVR Report cover Anatomic Pathology Market Size, Share & Trends Report

 • Bio SB

 • In September 2025, Labcorp collaborated with Roche to advance digital pathology capabilities.
-The investment enables pathologists to diagnose patients using digital images and supports future artificial intelligence (AI) integration.
-Moreover, Labcorp is committed to advancing its diagnostic capabilities by adopting innovative technologies.
+The investment enables pathologists to diagnose patients using digital images and supports future integration of artificial intelligence (AI).
+Moreover, Labcorp is committed to advancing its diagnostic capabilities through the adoption of innovative technologies.

 Anatomic Pathology Market Report Scope